BRITISH INVADERS

 Wars of the Roses (1455-1485)

-Two great English noble houses wanted the crown: the House of Lancaster with their symbol of a red rose and the House of York with their white rose.
+Two great English noble houses wanted the crown: the House of Lancaster (with their symbol of a red rose) and the House of York (with their white rose).
 The last battle of the War of the Roses in 1485 ended thirty years of civil war in England at Bosworth Field when Lancastrian Henry Tudor’s army defeated the army of the Yorkist Richard III.
 However, by marrying the Yorkist princess Elizabeth, Henry brought the warring families together and brought peace to the country.

 Church of England (16th century)

-The English Reformation began during the reign of the Tudor dynasty, when Henry VIII wanted a divorce from his first wife, Catherine of Aragon.
+The English Reformation began during the reign of the Tudor dynasty when Henry VIII wanted a divorce from his first wife, Catherine of Aragon.
 She had not produced a son, only a daughter, Mary.
-The Pope refused to accept this divorce, so Henry founded the Church of England with himself as head in 1534, and divorced Catherine.
-He had a child with his second wife Anne Boleyn, another girl, Elizabeth, later Queen Elizabeth I (1558-1603).
-In her age – called the Elizabethan age – England prospered in many ways.
-Her conflict with Roman Catholic Spain led to the defeat of the Spanish Armada in 1558.
-Thus England became the leading power on the sea, which led to colonial development.
-When the queen died in 1603, England was a European power.
+The Pope refused to accept this divorce, so Henry founded the Church of England with himself as head in 1534 and divorced Catherine.
+He had a child with his second wife, Anne Boleyn, another girl, Elizabeth, later Queen Elizabeth I (1558-1603).

 English Civil War (1642-1651)